-1 2 3 4 5 Ineffective Needs Effective Highly Effective Superior Improvement Does not collect, Collects, manages, Establishes a Establishes a Establishes a process for manage, or analyze and analyzes some process for process for collecting, managing, and data. school data. collecting, collecting, analyzing school data to managing, and managing, and guide professional analyzing school analyzing school development and routinely data. data to guide monitors and adjusts professional according to staff needs. development.
-Analyzes multiple data sources to identify and Does not plan professional Plans professional development. prioritize the areas of need for professional development.
+1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Does not collect, manage, or analyze data.
+Collects, manages, and analyzes some school data.
+Establishes a process for collecting, managing, and analyzing school data.
+Establishes a process for collecting, managing, and analyzing school data to guide professional development.
+Establishes a process for collecting, managing, and analyzing school data to guide professional development and routinely monitors and adjusts according to staff needs.
+Analyzes multiple data sources to identify and Does not plan professional development.
+Plans professional development.
 Uses appropriate school data from assessments to guide professional development.
-Uses appropriate school data to identify and prioritize the areas of need for professional development. development based on the WISE plan.
+Uses appropriate school data to identify and prioritize the areas of need for professional development. prioritize the areas of need for professional development based on the WISE plan.